mcfauzi/cronjob_nodejs/README.md

-# NodeJS CronJob Nodemailer MySQL
+# Cron job with Nodemailer & MySQL

 A sample node work-dev projects